All Episodes

 For them to show that kind of motion, you've got a three-pong dimension going on here where overwhelmingly Americans support this president's policies.

-So that kind of movement in public opinion, then as his policies succeed, which he has public opinion, the army of public opinion in the United States on his favor, that kind of public opinion moves to his job on coronavirus, then it'll move to his overall job approval, and then America will be stronger better for it because it has transformed this president the way 911 transformed W as a wartime president.
+So that kind of movement in public opinion, then as his policies succeed, which he has public opinion, the army of public opinion in the United States on his favor, that kind of public opinion moves to his job on coronavirus, then it'll move to his overall job of approval.

-You're on your own.
+New York Times, you're on your own.

-That's how they characterize.
+That's how they characterize it.

-I mean, I watched this coverage, and I don't want to spend a lot of time on it, but I mean it is so obnoxious.
+I mean, I watched this coverage and I don't want to spend a lot of time on it, but I mean, it is so obnoxious because, again, weaponizing a virus that is not going to discriminate Republican, Democrat, conservative, liberal, they'll impact anybody, Scott Rasmussen.

-People throughout the country, Republicans, Democrats, young, old, are paying attention to this and they are concerned.
+And again, I think it's important to recognize when we talk about the concern, people throughout the country, Republicans, Democrats, young, old, are paying attention to this and they are concerned.

 The one exception to that is the media.